electrocucaracha/k8s-WASM-demo/README.md

 ## Summary

 [WebAssembly (abbreviated Wasm)][1] is a binary instruction format for a stack-based virtual machine.
 The main goal is to enable high-performance applications on web pages, "but it does not make any Web-specific assumptions or provide Web-specific features, so it can be employed in other environments as well."
 It is an open standard and aims to support any language on any operating system, and in practice all of the most popular languages already have at least some level of support.

+> "WebAssembly, that defines a portable, size- and load-time-efficient format and execution model specifically designed to serve as a compilation target for the Web." - [Luke Wagner][4]

 WasmEdge is a lightweight, high-performance, and extensible WebAssembly runtime for cloud native, edge, and decentralized applications.